 11 Agency/Group/Organization Centers for Youth and Families

 Agency/Group/Organization Type Services-Children

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Non-Homeless Special Needs

 Economic Development

 Market Analysis

 Anti-poverty Strategy

-How was the Agency/Group/Organization consulted and Invited to participate in the
+How was the Agency/Group/Organization consulted Invited to participate in the

-what are the anticipated outcomes of the consultation Consolidated Plan focus groups, public
+and what are the anticipated outcomes of the Consolidated Plan focus groups,

-or areas for improved coordination? input meeting, and comment on the
+consultation or areas for improved coordination? public input meeting, and comment

-draft plan.
+• on the draft plan.

 12 Agency/Group/Organization ARKANSAS DEVELOPMENT FINANCE

 AUTHORITY

 Agency/Group/Organization Type Other government - State

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Public Housing Needs

 Homelessness Strategy

 Non-Homeless Special Needs

 HOPWA Strategy

 Economic Development

 Market Analysis

 Anti-poverty Strategy

 Broadband Access

-How was the Agency/Group/Organization consulted and Invited to participate in the
+How was the Agency/Group/Organization consulted Invited to participate in the

-what are the anticipated outcomes of the consultation Consolidated Plan focus groups, public
+and what are the anticipated outcomes of the Consolidated Plan focus groups,

-or areas for improved coordination? input meeting, and comment on the
+consultation or areas for improved coordination? public input meeting, and comment

-draft plan.
+on the draft plan.

 13 Agency/Group/Organization OUR HOUSE, INC.

 Agency/Group/Organization Type Services-homeless

 What section of the Plan was addressed by Homelessness Strategy

 Consultation?
 Homeless Needs - Chronically

 homeless

 Homeless Needs - Families with

 children

 Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied
+Homelessness Needs -

-youth
+Unaccompanied youth

 Non-Homeless Special Needs

 Anti-poverty Strategy

+How was the Agency/Group/Organization consulted Invited to participate in the

+and what are the anticipated outcomes of the Consolidated Plan focus groups,

+consultation or areas for improved coordination? public input meeting, and comment

+on the draft plan.

+14 Agency/Group/Organization BCD-BETTER COMMUNITY

+DEVELOPMENT, INC.

+Agency/Group/Organization Type Housing

+or the talk of the Services - Housing

+Services-Children

+Services-Education

+Services-Employment

+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Non-Homeless Special Needs

+Economic Development

+Market Analysis

+Anti-poverty Strategy

+How was the Agency/Group/Organization consulted Invited to participate in the

+and what are the anticipated outcomes of the Consolidated Plan focus groups,

+consultation or areas for improved coordination? public input meeting, and comment

+· on the draft plan.

+15 Agency/Group/Organization ST. FRANCIS HOUSE

+Agency/Group/Organization Type Services - Housing

+Services-homeless

+Services-Education

+Services-Employment

+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Homelessness Strategy

+Non-Homeless Special Needs

+Economic Development

+Market Analysis

+Anti-poverty Strategy

+How was the Agency/Group/Organization consulted Invited to participate in the

+and what are the anticipated outcomes of the Consolidated Plan focus groups,

+consultation or areas for improved coordination? public input meeting, and comment

+on the draft plan.

+16 Agency/Group/Organization THE SALVATION ARMY-LITTLE ROCK

+Agency/Group/Organization Type Services-homeless

+Services-Employment

+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Homelessness Strategy

+Non-Homeless Special Needs

+Economic Development

+Market Analysis

+Anti-poverty Strategy

-How was the Agency/Group/Organization consulted and Invited to participate in the
+How was the Agency/Group/Organization consulted Invited to participate in the

-what are the anticipated outcomes of the consultation Consolidated Plan focus groups, public
+and what are the anticipated outcomes of the Consolidated Plan focus groups,

-or areas for improved coordination? input meeting, and comment on the
+consultation or areas for improved coordination? public input meeting, and comment

-draft plan.
+on the draft plan.

-14 Agency/Group/Organization BCD-BETTER COMMUNITY ÷. ngeney, eroup, erganzation DEVELOPMENT, INC. Agency/Group/Organization Type Housing Agency/ Group/ Organization Type Services - Housing Services-Children Services-Education Services-Employment What section of the Plan was addressed by Housing Need Assessment Consultation?
-Non-Homeless Special Needs constitution: Economic Development Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation Consolidated Plan focus groups, public or areas for improved coordination? or areas for improved coordination? input meeting, and comment on the draft plan.
-15 Agency/Group/Organization ST. FRANCIS HOUSE 13 Agency/Group/Organization Services - Housing Agency/Group/Organization Type Services-homeless Services-Education Services-Employment What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homelessness Strategy consultation: Non-Homeless Special Needs Economic Development Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation Consolidated Plan focus groups, public or areas for improved coordination? input meeting, and comment on the or areas for improved coordination? draft plan.
-16 Agency/Group/Organization THE SALVATION ARMY-LITTLE ROCK 10 Agency/Group/Organization Agency/Group/Organization Type Services-homeless Agency/Group/Organization Type Services-Employment What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homelessness Strategy consultation: Non-Homeless Special Needs • Economic Development Market Analysis How was the Agency/Group/Organization consulted and Anti-poverty Strategy How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation Consolidated Plan focus groups, public or areas for improved coordination? input meeting, and comment on the draft plan.